-Zimbabwe is home to a kingdom dating back to the 11 century, deep caves that are filled with silent pools explored by US Navy divers, the world’s biggest artificial lake by volume and the planet’s most colossal waterfall.
+Zimbabwe is home to a kingdom dating back to the 11th century, deep caves that are filled with silent pools explored by US Navy divers, the world’s biggest artificial lake by volume, and the planet’s most colossal waterfall.
+This alluring landlocked country is the ideal safari destination for intrepid travellers and is famous for dramatic landscapes; endless natural beauty; a near-perfect climate; warm and friendly people; and some of the best wildlife encounters on Earth.

-But it is the country’s wonderful wildlife and varied national parks – along with Victoria Falls - that are most famous, and why thousands upon thousands of safari lovers flock here every year.
-The country takes conversation seriously and has a network of sizable reserves:
+It is the country’s wonderful wildlife, extraordinary level of guiding and varied national parks – along with Victoria Falls – that are most famous, and why thousands upon thousands of safari lovers flock here every year.
+The country takes conversation seriously and has a network of sizable reserves.

 Zimbabwe’s safari guides are considered among the best in the world thanks to their extremely rigorous training.
 It takes at least five years to complete the course, which involves everything from learning all the Latin names of bird, plant, insect and animal species to basic first aid, advanced driving skills and weapons training.
 It is so tough that it is estimated that in some years only five percent of the incoming class make it to the final written exams.
 This exceptional knowledge of and passion for the bush, combined with the fun-loving Zimbabwean sense of humour, put Zimbabwean guides at the top of their field.